cmahnke/kleiderbuegel/content/about/index.en.md

 OpenLayers (https://openlayers.org/) is used to display the map, and the map material is provided by the OpenstreetMap (https://www.openstreetmap.org/) project.
 The theme is based on Versatiles (https://github.com/versatiles-org/versatiles-style).

 The [integration of images](https://gitlab.com/kaushalmodi/hugo-theme-refined/blob/master/layouts/shortcodes/figure.html) and the [tag cloud](http://www.johann-oberdorfer.eu/blog/ 2020/02/23/20-02-23_tag_cloud_for_hugo/) are taken from the sources indicated.

+# Brand names and trademarks

+Brand names and protected trademarks are the property of their respective owners.
+Their mention is purely descriptive in nature; they are not affiliated with or cooperating in any way with the collection.

 # Contact